 Generally, manufacturers in the RV industry enter into repurchase agreements with lending institutions which have provided wholesale floorplan financing to dealers.
-Most dealers' RVs are financed on a "floorplan" basis under which a bank or finance company lends the dealer all, or substantially all, of the purchase price, collateralized by a security interest in the recreation vehicles purchased.
+Most dealers' RVs are financed on a "floorplan" basis under which a bank or finance company lends the dealer all, or substantially all, of the purchase price, collateralized by a security interest in the RVs purchased.

 Our repurchase agreements provide that, in the event of default by the dealer on the agreement to pay the lending institution, we will repurchase the financed merchandise.
 The terms of these agreements, which generally can last up to 18 months, provide that our liability will be the lesser of remaining principal owed by the dealer to the lending institution, or dealer invoice less periodic reductions based on the time since the date of the original invoice.
-Our total contingent liability on all repurchase agreements was approximately \$640.2 million and \$409.3 million at February 25, 2017 and August 27, 2016, respectively, with the increase attributed primarily to Grand Design.

 In certain instances, we also repurchase inventory from our dealers due to state law or regulatory requirements that govern voluntary or involuntary relationship terminations.
-Although laws vary from state to state, some states have laws in place that require manufacturers of recreation vehicles to repurchase current inventory if a dealership exits the business.
-Incremental repurchase exposure beyond existing repurchase agreements, related to dealer inventory in states that we have had historical experience of repurchasing inventory, totaled \$10.9 million and \$7.9 million at February 25, 2017 and August 27, 2016, respectively, with the increase attributed primarily to Grand Design.
+Although laws vary from state to state, some states have laws in place that require manufacturers of RVs to repurchase current inventory if a dealership exits the business.
+Our total contingent liability on all repurchase agreements and due to state law or regulatory requirements was approximately \$749.2 million and \$417.2 million at May 27, 2017 and August 27, 2016, respectively, with the increase attributed primarily to Grand Design.

-Our risk of loss related to our repurchase commitments is significantly reduced by the potential resale value of any products that are subject to repurchase and is spread over numerous dealers and lenders although two dealer organizations account for approximately 26% of our revenues in the first six months of Fiscal 2017.
+Our risk of loss related to our repurchase commitments is significantly reduced by the potential resale value of any products that are subject to repurchase and is spread over numerous dealers and lenders although two dealer organizations account for approximately 22% of our revenues in the first nine months of Fiscal 2017.
 The aggregate contingent liability related to our repurchase agreements represents all financed dealer inventory at the period reporting date subject to a repurchase agreement, net of the greater of periodic reductions per the agreement or dealer principal payments.
-Based on the repurchase exposure as previously described, we established an associated loss reserve.
-Our accrued losses on repurchases were \$1.5 million as of February 25, 2017 and \$0.9 million as of August 27, 2016.
+Based on the repurchase exposure as previously described and our historical loss experience, we established an associated loss reserve.
+Our accrued losses on repurchases were \$1.0 million as of May 27, 2017 and \$0.9 million as of August 27, 2016 and are included in Accrued expenses - Other on the Consolidated Balance Sheets.
 Repurchase risk is affected by the credit worthiness of our dealer network and we do not believe there is a reasonable likelihood that there will be a material change in the estimates or assumptions used to establish the loss reserve for repurchase commitments.